-Acknowledgements.
 The authors are grateful for collaborations with Yingjie Yang, Yong Zheng and Longquan Zhou on which aspects of this research are based.
-They also thank Craig Jones and Vera Schulte-Pelkum for constructive comments on an early draft of this paper.
-This research was supported by NSF grant EAR-1246925 at the University of Colorado at Boulder.
-The facilities of IRIS Data Services, and specifically the IRIS Data Management Center, were used for access to waveforms, related metadata, and/or derived products used in this study.
-IRIS Data Services are funded through the Seismological Facilities for the Advancement of Geoscience and EarthScope (SAGE) Proposal of the National Science Foundation under

-Cooperative Agreement EAR-1261681.
+They also thank Craig Jones and Vera Schulte-Pelkum for constructive comments on an early draft of this paper, and Bradley Hacker and Vadim Levin for critical comments that helped to improve the paper.
+This research was supported by NSF grants EAR-1246925 and EAR-1645269 at the University of Colorado at Boulder.
+The facilities of IRIS Data Services, and specifically the IRIS Data Management Center, were used for access to waveforms, related metadata and/or derived products used in this study.
+IRIS Data Services are funded through the Seismological Facilities for the Advancement of Geoscience and EarthScope (SAGE) Proposal of the National Science Foundation under Cooperative Agreement EAR-1261681.
+China Array waveform data and some of CEA array waveform data were provided by the Data Management Center of the China National Seismic Network at the Institute of Geophysics and China Seismic Array Data Management Center at the Institute of Geophysics, China Earthquake Administration.
+The China Array Project was supported by China National Special Fund for Earthquake Scientific Research in Public Interest (201008011) and WW's contribution has been supported by NSFC grant 41374070.
 This work utilized the Janus supercomputer, which is supported by the National Science Foundation (award number CNS-0821794), the University of Colorado at Boulder, the University of Colorado Denver and the National Center for Atmospheric Research.
 The Janus supercomputer is operated by the University of Colorado at Boulder.